Note: My Web pages are best viewed with style sheets enabled.

 - Yes, I'm overweight, as are many, many other persons.
 That is why I prefer a table instead of a booth in a restaurant.
 But in some restaurants, tables are very few or even non-existent.

 When I have to squeeze into a booth, I would like enough room between the table and my belly to insert a napkin.
 Perhaps one less booth in a row would allow more space within each of the remaining booths.
 It would also be very nice if the table were movable and not fastened to the floor.
-That way, when my very thin son sits on one side and I sit on the other, we could adjust the table for both of us.
+That way, when I sit on one side and a thin friend sits on the other, we could adjust the table for both of us.

 David Ross home